Women in Senegal: History

 The traditional division of labour in Senegal saw women responsible for household tasks such as cooking, cleaning, and childcare.
 They were also responsible for a large share of agricultural work, including weeding and harvesting, for such common crops as rice.
 Women of the nobility used to be influential in political scenes.
 This is partly because matrilineage was the means for a prince to become king (particularly in the Wolof kingdoms).
 Such lingeer as Yacine Boubou, Ndate Yalla and her sister Njembeut Mbodji are hailed as inspirations for contemporary Senegalese women.

 In recent decades, economic change and urbanization has led to many young men migrating to the cities, such as Dakar.
 Rural women have become increasingly involved in managing village forestry resources and operating millet and rice mills.
 The government's rural development agency aims to organize village women and involve them more actively in the development process.
 Women play a prominent role in village health committees and prenatal and postnatal programs.
 In urban areas, despite women's second-class status within Islam, cultural change has led to women entering the labour market as office and retail clerks, domestic workers and unskilled workers in textile mills and tuna-canning factories.

 Non-government organizations are also active in promoting women's economic opportunities.
 Micro-financing loans for women's businesses have improved the economic situation of many.

 Senegal ratified the Convention on the Elimination of All Forms of Discrimination Against Women, adopted by the United Nations General Assembly, as well as the additional protocol.
 Senegal is also a signatory of the African Charter of Human and People's Rights, which was adopted during the 2003 African Union Summit.
 As of 2011, Senegalese feminists were critical of the government's lack of action in enforcing the protocols, conventions and other texts that legally protect women's rights.
 Similar criticisms were made in the 2020s by analysts and feminists who stated that everyday practices and customs in Senegal typically maintain a patriarchal character.
-Similary, Afrobarometer found that Senegalese women often remain in a disadvantaged position.
+Similarly, Afrobarometer found that Senegalese women often remain in a disadvantaged position.